kumarabhishek188/Task-Planet-Assignment/README.md

 # 📋 Task Planet

-A simple React-based web application to explore, view, and complete small online tasks (install apps, watch videos, surveys, etc.).
+React-based web application to explore, view, and complete small online tasks (install apps, watch videos, surveys, etc.).
 Built using **React Router** for navigation, **modular CSS** for styling, and a **dynamic task system**.

 ---